Mcameron-cdu/DAN-EXT-45/README.md

 # HIT137 Assignment 2 — Team Repository

 This repository is for our HIT137 Assignment 2.
-It contains the assignment instructions, data, and any code or notes we create as a group.
+It has the assignment instructions, input files, code, and outputs that we create as a group.

 ---

 ## How we will work together

-- **Branches**: Each person should create a branch for their part of the work (e.g., `data-cleaning`, `report-draft`) and then open a pull request back to `main`.
+- **Branches**: Each person makes a branch for the question they are working on (for example `q1-encryption`, `q2-temperature`, `q3-pattern`).
+When the work is ready it gets pulled back into `main`.
-- **Commits**: Keep commits small and use clear messages (e.g., “add CSV loader” or “draft analysis section”).
+- **Commits**: Keep commits small and write a short message about what changed (like “added starter for Q1” or “finished Q2 outputs”).
-- **Issues**: Use GitHub Issues to assign work and leave notes for each other.
-Tag team members with @username so they get a notification.
+- **Issues**: Use Issues to split up the work and leave notes for each other.
+Tag teammates with @username so they see it.
-- **Reviews**: At least one other team member should check a pull request before it is merged into `main`.
+- **Reviews**: Before code goes into `main`, someone else should check the pull request and approve it.

 ---

 ## Communication

-- Use Issues to track work and progress.
+- We will use Issues to keep track of tasks and progress.
+- Each person should comment on Issues when they finish something or have a problem.
-- Meeting notes or extra details can be added as comments in Issues or added as a simple NOTES.md file if needed.
+- Meeting notes or extra details can go into Issue comments or into a NOTES.md file if we need one.

 ---

 ## Assignment Tasks

-This repository contains the inputs, code, and outputs for HIT137 Assignment 2.
+This repository has the inputs, code, and outputs for HIT137 Assignment 2.

 ### Q1 — Encryption and Decryption
 - Input: `assignment_files/raw_text.txt`